emmt/FITSHeaders.jl/README.md

 `"HISTORY"` and the card value otherwise.

 Conversely, `Pair(card)` yields the pair `key => (val, com)`.
-The `convert` method is extended by the `FITSCards` package to perform these conversions.
+The `convert` method is extended by the `FITSBase` package to perform these conversions.

 If the string value of a FITS card is too long, it shall be split across several consecutive `CONTINUE` cards when writing a FITS file.
 Likewise, if the